GGgerben/BEP_WWM/README.md

 ## Reproducibility
 To reproduce results from scratch, clear the /results and /plots directories and rerun experiment.py.

+## Use of AI

+ChatGPT was used exclusively to support the coding process of this agent-based model.
+Its use was limited to improving code quality and development efficiency and did not influence the conceptual model design, behavioural assumptions, or interpretation of results.

+ChatGPT was used for:

+- Improving code readability and structure
+- Adding and standardising comments and docstrings
+- Supporting debugging and identifying implementation errors
+- Discussing implementation details to verify that code reflected intended modelling logic

+All substantive modelling decisions, simulation results, and analyses were produced by the authors.
+ChatGPT functioned as a supportive development tool comparable to advanced code editors or peer discussion, and full responsibility for the model and its outcomes remains with the authors.

 ## Authors
 - Gerben van Diggelen